-Data on production, foreign trade and uses are obtained for representative regions, which usually include Europe, Japan and the USA.
-It should not, however, be inferred that those areas or nations are necessarily the sole or major sources or users of the agent being evaluated.
+Data on production, international trade and uses are obtained for representative regions, which usually include Europe, Japan and the USA.
+It should not, however, be inferred that those areas or nations are necessarily the sole or major sources or users of the agent.
 Some identified uses may not be current or major applications, and the coverage is not necessarily comprehensive.
-In the case of drugs, mention of their therapeutic uses does not necessarily represent current practice nor does it imply judgement as to their clinical efficacy.
+In the case of drugs, mention of their therapeutic uses does not necessarily represent current practice nor does it imply judgement as to their therapeutic efficacy.

 Information on the occurrence of an agent or mixture in the environment is obtained from data derived from the monitoring and surveillance of levels in occupational environments, air, water, soil, foods and animal and human tissues.
 When available, data on the generation, persistence and bioaccumulation of the agent are also included.
 In the case of mixtures, industries, occupations or processes, information is given about all agents present.
-For processes, industries and occupations, a historical description is also given, noting variations in chemical composition, physical properties or levels of occupational exposure with time.
+For processes, industries and occupations, a historical description is also given, noting variations in chemical composition, physical properties and levels of occupational exposure with time and place.
+For biological agents, the epidemiology of infection is described.

 Statements concerning regulations and guidelines (e.g., pesticide registrations, maximal levels permitted in foods, occupational exposure limits) are included for some countries as indications of potential exposures, but they may not reflect the most recent situation, since such limits are continuously reviewed and modified.
 The absence of information on regulatory status for a country should not be taken to imply that that country does not have regulations with regard to the exposure.
+For biological agents, legislation and control, including vaccines and therapy, are described.